ivfranck/Moodify-App/README.md

 ```

 The [dataStorage.php ](includes/dataStorage.php) file contains all functions that sends over the user's data (from dairy entries) to the database.

+### Calendar Class:
+On load the year, month and day are initialized using the date() method to show today’s date or GET method if the user has navigated to another month/year.

+#### Functions:
+show() : This function uses the month and year either with date() method or GET method to create a navigation bar and the calendar with the days of the month.
+Then it uses the other private function to get the days in the month and loops over it to create divs for that month.

+*** _createNavi() : ***Will create the Prev and Next buttons to change the months.

+*** _daysInMonth() : *** Gets the number of days in a given month.

+### Db Class:
+This class is responsible for the connection when the Diary class needs new entries (for another month).
+ connect(): Using the private attributes it creates the connection using PDO extension and specifies to fetch an association array.

+### Query Class:
+This extends to the Db class and is responsible for handling the SQL query.
+getQuery(): This function takes the month number, year number, and user ID to fetch all diary data of this user for the specified month and year.

+### Diary Class:
+This class extends to the Query class and handles sending the database query using the Query class and then displaying the data with a loop.
+display(): $year and $month are set either with the date() method or with a GET method.
+$diaryContent holds the array.
+A loop is created using a calculation of the days of month using the $month and $year variables.
+$diaryContent has a variable for the day of the month the diary entry was created- this day is compared with $i in the loop- if it exists a page is created for the diary entry.
+If it does not exist, an if statement checks to see if $i = $today ($today being today’s date), if it is a match then the form page is created else a ‘No Entry for this day’ page is created instead.

+The HTML is stored in $content and then displayed on the main page using display().